Operations & Supply Chain Management Major

 NETWORKING.
 Success in your career depends on developing a broad professional network.
 Work with the college's Center for Supply Chain Management or get involved in the OSCM student organization to start and build this professional network before you graduate.
 Center for Supply Chain Management offers amazing opportunities to build your network through initiatives such as Supply Chain Club, Women in Supply Chain Management, and Coaches Corner.

 As one of many methods of assuring that the goals of our educational mission are successfully met, the college regularly and systematically engages in the assessment of a variety of competencies.
 As part of this assurance of learning, each program defines and collects data on learning goals; statements of the knowledge, skills and attitudes that we want our graduates to possess.
 We use them for continuous improvement and they are the criteria on which organizations such as AACSB evaluate our accreditation.
 The following is the current Learning Goal for the Operations and Supply Chain Major along with the goals for the Undergraduate Business Core.

 Understand and analyze operations and supply chain management issues in a firm.

 Below are the specific performance outcomes assessed to help determine if students meet the above outcome.

-- Apply logistics and purchasing concepts to improve supply chain operations
+- Understand and apply logistics and distribution concepts to improve supply chain operations.